 What you need to know about refrigerant flow

-The Thermal Expansion Valve (TXV) is installed to control the flow of refrigerant into the evaporator in response to the cooling load.
-TXV’s measure the superheat at the outlet and react to this by increasing or decreasing the amount of refrigerant flowing into the evaporator to try and maintain a constant superheat.
+The Thermal Expansion Valve (TXV) is an important piece of equipment in the HVAC industry.
+The valve is used to control the amount of refrigerant released to the evaporator section.
+In this way it controls the difference between superheat and the current refrigerant temperature at the evaporator outlet.
+Therefore, This in turn keeps its saturation temperature at the current evaporating pressure stable.
+The Thermal Expansion Valve function is the control the flow of refrigerant into the evaporator in response to the cooling load.
+Additionally, TXV’s measure the superheat at the outlet and react to this by increasing or decreasing the amount of refrigerant flowing into the evaporator to try and maintain a constant superheat.

 - The superheat boils the refrigerant inside the bulb and as it boils it creates pressure.
-The pressure travels along the hollow Capillary tube and into the Power Head and the Power Head controls the flow of refrigerant.
+Afterwards, the pressure travels along the hollow Capillary tube and into the Power Head and the Power Head controls the flow of refrigerant.

 - The expansion valve has a removable cartridge placed inside the inlet.
 This has an orifice, which works with the valve to control the refrigerant.
 There are different size cartridges depending on the cooling capacity needed and the type of refrigerant being used.

 - The refrigerant comes from the condenser and enters the valve body through the inlet.
 It enters as a high-pressure, medium temperature saturated liquid.
-It then passes through the valve body and when it leaves, it exits the valve through the outlet and is converted to a low-pressure, low-temperature vapor/liquid mixture.
+Afterwards it passes through the valve body and when it leaves, it exits the valve through the outlet where there is a conversion to a low-pressure, low-temperature vapor/liquid mixture.
 This influences the pressure-temperature phase and controls the flow of refrigerant as the pin is connected to the diaphragm in the control head.

 - As the refrigerant expands and boils it causes the pressure inside to increase.
 This pressure increases and makes its way through the capillary tube and travels to the chamber above the diaphragm.
-As the pressure increases it pushes down on the diaphragm and this pushes down on the pin.
-The pin controls how much refrigerant can flow and that is accomplished through an orifice assembly inside of the valve.
-The pin pushes down on the stop and the valve is opened.
-The more the stopper is pushed down the more the refrigerant can flow.
+Afterwards, As the pressure increases it pushes down on the diaphragm and this pushes down on the pin.
+The pin controls how much refrigerant flows through an orifice assembly inside of the valve.
+The pin being pushed down on the stop is what opens the valve.
+Pushing down the stopper increases the refrigerant flow.
 As the cooling load increases on the evaporator, the superheat increases at the outlet.

 - The sensing bulb at the outlet detects this and the refrigerant inside boils causing an increase in pressure along the capillary tube.
 This pressure pushes the diaphragm down which pushes the pin down which opens the valve and lets more refrigerant flow.
 As more refrigerant flows the superheat decreases so the pressure in the sensing bulb and capillary tube decreases which means there is less pressure pushing the diaphragm down.
 The spring then pushes the diaphragm back up which causes the pin to move up and as the pin rises the spring-loaded stopper begins to close the orifice which reduces the amount of refrigerant that can flow.